brunnosena/mini-netflix/README.md

 `core` - Directory where dbfake, persistence, and storagefacade is located

+`storage facade` - A provide responsible for handling localStorage.

 `pages of navigation` - favourite-movies, home, login, most-movies, movie-details, not-found

 `services` - Each component directory, there is its own service